 Most drivers know that in today’s world, phones are one of the most dangerous distractions when you’re on the road.
 Whether you’re texting, adjusting your GPS or talking, using a phone while driving is distracted driving that can result in an accident.
-But, phones are by no means the only distractions that can affect you while driving.
+But, phones are by no means the only driving distractions that can affect you.
 Any distractions are dangerous and there are distractions abound, even when you’re busy traveling in your car.

 1. Having an Emotional Outburst